dtekcth/hack/README.md

 	gulp

 which will fill the directory build/ with the files needed for deploy.
-Push the subtree to dHack server to deploy.
+Checkout the publish branch and add the files from build/ as under the current working directory, then push the publish branch to the dHack server to make the changes live.